 Search engine optimization is the process of affecting the online visibility of a website or a web page in a web search engine’s unpaid result, referred to as natural, organic, or earned results.
 Let’s take a look at the timeline of search engines.
 1994 – The first search engine Altavista was launched.
 Ask.com started ranking links by popularity.
 1995 – Msn.com, Yandex.ru, and Google.com were launched.
 2000 – Baidu, a Chinese search engine was launched.

-While many social media purists tout the power and reach of organic social media marketing, it’s still a network that’s difficult to be discovered in without promotion.
-Social media advertising is a market that did not exist just a decade ago, but is projected to generate $11 billion in revenue by 2017.
-This is up from just $6.1 billion in 2013.
-Social advertisements offer the opportunity to build awareness, target based on geographic, demographic and
+While many social media purists tout the power and reach of organic social media marketing, it’s still a network that’s difficult to be discovered without promotion.
+Social media advertising is a market that did not exist just a decade ago but generated $11 billion in revenue by 2017.
+This was up from just $6.1 billion in 2013.
+Social advertisements offer the opportunity to build awareness, target based on geographic, demographic, and behavioral data.
+As well,